 For the MAGICCv7.5.3 results, "limited overshoot" typically implies exceedance of median temperature projections of up to about 0.1°C for up to a few decades, before returning to below 1.5°C by or before the year 2100.
-More than half of the scenarios in this category that comply with the "Paris-compatible" criteria (being a temperature increase since preindustrial area below 1.5°C degree in 2100 with no overshooting), including net-zero or net-negative greenhouse gas (GHG) emissions, are projected to see median temperatures decline by about 0.3-0.4°C after peaking at 1.5-1.6°C in 2035-2055.
+More than half of the scenarios in this category that comply with three "Paris- compatible" criteria, including net-zero or net-negative greenhouse gas (GHG) emissions, are projected to see median temperatures decline by about 0.3-0.4°C after peaking at 1.5-1.6°C in 2035-2055.